Guac0/TAS-Unit-Mod/README.md

 Credit to WillKMJ for making their great Voice-Activated Mines mod available to others to use and improve upon. https://steamcommunity.com/sharedfiles/filedetails/?id=2844971099

 Credit to POLPOX for making their two amazing relief map mods available to the public. https://steamcommunity.com/sharedfiles/filedetails/?id=2161118954&searchtext=relief+map+collection

+Credit to Root and ALIAS for their effects, anomalies, and zeus ports thereof! https://steamcommunity.com/sharedfiles/filedetails/?id=2797232351 https://steamcommunity.com/sharedfiles/filedetails/?id=2792615372